danradom/hue/README.md

-shell scripts I wrote to contol my Philips Hue and Hue Lux lights
+shell scripts I wrote to contol my Philips Hue LightStrips and Lux lights

 the script can be used to control lights by either group name or light number